-If a driver travels on The Toll Roads and does not us FasTrak®, an ExpresAccount® or One-Time-Toll® to pay tolls incurred on the trip, a violation will be processed for each transaction.
+If a driver uses The Toll Roads and does not have a FasTrak® account or pay their toll(s) online, a violation will be processed for each transaction.
 A violation penalty will be assessed in addition to the toll, consistent with our current policy for non-payment.

 To meet our obligation to collect tolls for every vehicle that uses The Toll Roads, a violation enforcement process is in place:

-- If a driver passes through a tolled location without paying using FasTrak, an ExpresAccount or One-Time-Toll, pictures of the vehicle are taken.
+- If a driver passes through a tolled location without paying using FasTrak or our online payment method, pictures of the vehicle are taken.

 - Each violation transaction is assessed a $57.50 penalty in addition to the toll amount due.
-If the registered owner has no previous violations, the violation notice will include an offer to have $40 of the violation penalty applied to a new FasTrak or ExpressAccount.
+If the registered owner has no previous violations, the penalties will be waived.
+This is a courtesy for first time violators only.

 - If a driver fails to respond as outlined in the violation notice, an additional $42.50 penalty may be assessed and a hold may be placed on the vehicle's registration.

 - Violation notices are mailed to the address the DMV has on file for the vehicle at the time of the violation.